FahmidulHaquee/chatgpt-organiser/README.md

-# chatgpt-organiser
+# ChatGPT Chat Organiser - Browser Extension

 A browser extension to organise ChatGPTs into lists and pin certain chats